-The mission of the Schuylkill United Way is dedicated to providing funding, guidance and encouragement to our 14 partner agencies who help people throughout Schuylkill County by way of a variety of programs and services to the residents of Schuylkill County for little to no charge.
+The mission of the Schuylkill United Way is dedicated to providing funding, guidance and encouragement to our 14 partner agencies who help people throughout Schuylkill County by way of a variety of programs and services.

 Our board members and officers comprise Schuylkill County business and community leaders who seek to assist our neighbors through empowering our Partner Agencies — with a particular emphasis on health and education.

 Programs operated by the Schuylkill United Way for Schuylkill County:

 Pennsylvania 2-1-1 East is a free, confidential, non-emergency, comprehensive information and referral service that connects residents of Berks, Lancaster, Lehigh, Northampton, and Schuylkill Counties with the health and human services they need.